Uniform existence of the integrated density of states on metric Cayley graphs: Application to Heisenberg group

 The group action is induced by the usual matrix multiplication. $H_3$ is an example of a non-abelian group, which is of polynomial growth.
-Therefore it is amenable as well as residually finite.
-One can show, see \cite{lsv2011}, that $H_3$ is generated by $\calS=\{(1,0,0),(0,1,0)\}$ and that for each $n\in\N$ the set
+Therefore it is amenable, as well as residually finite.
+One can show, see \cite{lsv2011}, that $H_3$ is generated by $\calS=\{(1,0,0),(0,1,0)\}$ and that $(Q_j)$ given by